kobinaquansah/Smart-Water/README.md

 2. MySQL Workbench (only tested on version 8.0)

 ## Instructions
-1.From your File Explorer, unzip the file named "ETP_forecast.zip"
+1. From your File Explorer, unzip the file named "ETP_forecast.zip"

-2.Open MySQL workbench
+2. Open MySQL workbench

 	i.Access the MySQL Import/Export Wizard